ebranlard/pyDatView/README.md

 - Reload of data (e.g. on file change)
 - Display of statistics
 - Export figure as pdf, png, eps, svg
+- Export python script
+- Export data as csv, or other file formats

 Different kind of plots:
 - Scatter plots or line plots